George Washington's Christmas Eggnog

 We do have another homemade eggnog recipe kindly shared by Mount Vernon, as eggnog was indeed a popular drink in the latter half of the 18th century.

-We’ve slightly adapted this recipe to make the ingredient amounts clear.
+We’ve slightly adapted this recipe to clarify the ingredient amounts.
 We recommend preparing the mixture a day in advance so it’s well chilled.
 It’s well worth it!
 The grocery store stuff isn’t even the same animal.

 Ingredients: